flat1ine/flat_dotfiles/README.md

 ## Setup

 Clone the repo and copy files to their respective locations, or symlink with stow.

-Do not run install script unless you want all the dependencies and software packages.
+> Do not run install.sh unless you want all the dependencies and software packages.

 ```bash
 git clone https://github.com/flat1ine/flat_dotfiles.git
 ```

-> Make sure dependencies are installed before applying configs.
-Some configs (e.g. Waybar, Hyprland) will error on launch if the relevant package isn't present.

 ## Notes